-The religion of Vikings was the most prevalent belief system in Nordic countries during the Viking Age, which lasted from the 8th century to the mid-11th century.
-We’re bringing you the full rundown on Viking religion.
+The religion of Vikings was the most prevalent belief system in Nordic countries during the Viking Age, which lasted about from the 8th century to the mid-11th century.

 Forming an accurate and in-depth picture of the religion of Vikings is a challenge since it had no written scripture and belonged to a predominantly oral society.

 So, how do we know about Viking religion today?

 Stories of Norse gods, mythology, and religious beliefs were passed on largely through minstrel songs for centuries.

 These tales, called Eddic poetry, were created and modified across different times, by different people, in different regions.

 They aren’t attributed to any individual authors and remain anonymous in origin.